Università Leonardo da Vinci

 The Leonardo da Vinci University (Università telematica Leonardo da Vinci), often simply abbreviated as "Unidav" is a private university founded in 2004 in Torrevecchia Teatina, Italy.
 It was created and promoted by the D'Annunzio University of Chieti–Pescara.
+Legally recognized, the degrees obtained have the same value as those issued by traditional universities, and it was established by ministerial decree by the MIUR on October 27, 2004.